December 8, 2025

 SEO and UX improve your website on different levels.
 However, there are elements that are relevant in both these disciplines.
 For instance, the loading speed of your website.
 It’s important for SEO because Google pays attention to Core Web Vitals.
 It’s also vital from the UX perspective because you can’t ask your user to wait long until the website is loaded.
 Therefore, there are places where SEO and UX meet.

 Actually, SEO and UX have a lot in common.
 Both these activities are implemented to improve your website and enable it to reach as many customers as possible.
 The website that’s just positioned may never achieve top ranking in Google.
-After all, no one wants to use an unintuitive and dysfunctional website.
+After all, an unintuitive site disrupts the user flow, causing users to bounce regardless of ranking.
 On the other hand, a website that’s flawless from the UX point of view can never be found in the search engine, and users won’t even get the chance to see how excellent it was.

 That’s why SEO + UX = a marriage made in heaven.
 It’s a set of actions that complement each other and work together for the success of your website.
 However, it is of paramount importance to pursue both these activities simultaneously.
 This way, you can avoid many unnecessary complications and corrections.